infinitered/nsfwjs/README.md

 **Parameters**

 - Image element to check
-- Configuration object literal the following possible key/values:
+- Configuration object with the following possible key/values:
   - `topk` - Number of results to return per frame (default all 5)
-  - `onFrame` - Function to call on each frame - params are index, totalFrames, and current frame prediction.
+  - `onFrame` - Function callback on each frame - Param is an object with the following key/values:
+    - `index` - the current GIF frame that was classified (starting at 1)
+    - `totalFrames` - the complete number of frames for this GIF (for progress calculations)
+    - `predictions` - an array of length `topk`, returning top results from classify

 **Returns**